 When Cain killed his brother Abel, God banished him to forever wander aimlessly through Nod, which roughly translates to the land of wandering.
 This painting is my depiction of that lonely journey.
 Cain wanders, forever suffering from the actions he took against his brother.
 His guilt and torment must have been relentless.

-This piece recently sold to a collector in Istanbul, Turkey.
+This piece was recently purchased by a collector in Istanbul, Turkey.